Digital marketing heroes can help your business get more traffic, more leads, and ultimately more sales.

 Cutting corners almost never turns out well, and it’s these shortcuts that the marketing villains often reel you in with.
-But taking a shortcut when you’re implementing online strategy, it’s often a big mistake to cut corners as it can straight-up ruin your digital day.
+But taking a shortcut when you’re implementing online strategy is often a big mistake that can straight-up ruin your digital day.
 We’re human beings, so it’s only natural — we look for easier ways to do things.
-Ironically, we have a tendency to work really hard to be lazy, and often it ends up being a much more painful process than just doing it properly the first time.
+Ironically, we have a tendency to work really hard to be lazy, but that often ends up being a much more painful process than just doing it right the first time.

-The Web is awash with supposed digital experts who will promise you everything in exchange for practically nothing.
-Sometimes, they’re SEO hacks inside your organization, sometimes they’re contracted digital marketing firms.
-However they come to you, the worst vice is advice and, unfortunately, these charlatans (as our own Bill Rice likes to call them–which calls to mind mustachioed villains, tying your traffic, SERP rankings, and online reputation to a railroad), are as thick as thieves in the digital world.
+The web is awash with supposed digital experts who will promise you everything in exchange for practically nothing.
+Sometimes, they’re SEO hacks inside your own organization, sometimes they’re contracted with digital marketing firms.
+But however they come to you, the worst vice is advice and, unfortunately, these charlatans — as our own Bill Rice likes to call them — are thick as thieves in the digital world — like mustachioed villains, tying your traffic, SERP rankings, and online reputation to the railroad tracks.

 “Set Up New Websites to Create a Link Factory”

-THE DANGER: Please, for your sake and everybody else’s, don’t go about setting up new websites willy-nilly in a fruitless effort to game the search engines.
+THE DANGER: Please, for your sake and everybody else’s, don’t go around setting up new websites willy-nilly in an attempt to game the search engines.

-This is a technique from the primitive days of SEO, and it should probably have stayed there.
-Google and other engines will delight in smacking your links and sites down.
+Link factories are a dodgy technique, from back in the primitive days of SEO, and they should probably have stayed there.
+These days, Google and other search engines will delight in smacking down your links and sites.

 “Let’s Do a Snazzy Website Redesign!”

 THE DANGER: Design cannot be allowed to trump SEO.
 Form must follow function.
-Doing a redesign and/or relaunch can be risky business.
+A poorly done redesign and/or relaunch can be risky business.
 Ultimately, the fear is that you’ll undo the SEO value and SERP strength various pages have been accruing over months and years.
-And it can vanish in a flash.
+All those gains can vanish in a flash.

-One false step — changes to your URL, the removal of keyword-rich copy in favor of a sleeker, more conversion-centered language, etc.–and the mustachioed villains have now pushed your traffic off a cliff, Wile E. Coyote-style.
+One false step — changes to your URL, for instance, or the removal of keyword-rich copy in favor of a sleeker, more conversion-centered language — and the mustachioed villains have now pushed your traffic off a cliff, Wile E. Coyote-style.

 Remember, GoogleBots are cold, emotionless, electronic spiders who don’t appreciate the beauty of your page — they’re looking at code.
-Don’t undertake a Web redesign capriciously.
+So don’t undertake a web redesign capriciously.
 Know what you’re doing and monitor changes to your metrics as you go, or you could have a site-ruining rude awakening.

 “Y’Know, the More Web Pages/Links the Better”

 THE DANGER: So, you want multiple ranked pages in high positions on the results page.
 And I want a pony.
-Both are a.) possible, b.) more or less unlikely, and, c.) will require some serious work if they’re to be accomplished.
+Both are a.) possible, b.) more or less unlikely, and, c.) will require some serious effort to make it happen.
 Once again, the mustachioed charlatans appear, selling you another potentially costly shortcut.

 Google hates junk pages, often pumped out of content farms and the like, and will discount them in the rankings.
 If they see you doing this, they’ll come looking for your site.
 The nightmare scenario is that you become guilty by association with various junk pages and their mustachioed creators.

-Ultimately, if you take the advice of the Internet hucksters offering the kinds of ideas mentioned above, no, you’re not going to go to Google jail.
-And some of their tricks might even work…for now.
+So, what happens if you do take the advice of the internet hucksters offering these kinds of bad digital marketing ideas?
+Well, you won’t have to go to Google jail.
+And some of their tricks might even work…for a time.

-However, like all shortcuts, if you rely on them over time, you’ll make a wrong term somewhere.
+However, like all shortcuts, you’ll make a wrong turn somewhere.
 You’ll end up in seedy digital alleys where you could get robbed of SERP rankings and traffic, or your site’s online reputation might catch a beating.
 Don’t believe me?
 Ask J.C.
 Penney.